Saturday, October 30, 2010

 Well, tonight he hand-delivered an official invitation to his baptism.
 This gave me warm fuzzies.
 This invitation means that he knows who I am!
 I'm not just some weird lady standing at the front of the primary room talking every Sunday.
 Sometimes I wonder if that's all the kids think.

-hard to know and serve my Primary kids and be involved in their lives outside of Primary and try to know their families.
+Let me clarify, I don't really care that people know who I am.
+That's not my point.
+My point is that I try hard to know and serve my Primary kids and be involved in their lives outside of Primary and try to know their families.
 So when I hear them say my name and when I get an invitation to their baptism, this means I've succeeded and that they know I care about and love them enough to attend something so meaningful to them.
 My goal is for them to know that there is at least one person who loves them in Primary.
 So tonight I feel like I have succeeded at least a little bit.